Monday January 10, 2022 |

-- Problems with the kidney, heart, and bones
+- Problems with the kidney, heart, and bones.

-- Low IQ and learning disabilities
+- Low IQ and learning disabilities.

-- Hyperactivity with a short attention span
+- Hyperactivity with a short attention span.

-- Sleep conditions and suckling as an infant
+- Sleep conditions and suckling as an infant.

 Severe signs of fetal alcohol syndrome may include:

-- a small head, below average height and weight
+- A small head, below average height, and weight.

-- lack of focus and extremely poor coordination
+- Lack of focus and extremely poor coordination.

-- poor judgment, primarily due to problems in seeing or hearing
+- Poor judgment, primarily due to problems in seeing or hearing.

-- delayed development and issues concerning speech, thinking, movement, and social skills
+- Delayed development and issues concerning speech, thinking, movement, and social skills.

-- learning and intellectual disabilities
+- Learning and intellectual disabilities.

-- deformed limbs or fingers, mood swings
+- Deformed limbs or fingers, mood swings.

-- heart problems, kidney defects, and other abnormalities
+- Heart problems, kidney defects, and other abnormalities.

 Due to the concentration of alcohol in the fetus, the body prevents enough nutrition and oxygen from getting to the fetus’s vital organs.
 Damage can be done to the fetus in the first few weeks of the pregnancy when the woman might not even know that she is pregnant.
 The risk is higher if the woman is a heavy drinker.

-How to prevent FASD?
+How To Prevent FASD?

 If you want to safeguard your unborn child from this severe medical health condition, say no to alcohol during pregnancy.
-If you are a woman with drinking problems who wish to conceive, seek help from a medical healthcare provider.
+If you are a woman with drinking problems, who wish to conceive, seek help from a medical healthcare provider.

 FAS is often considered the cause of slow brain growth and development.
 However, Bernie Sanders, a senator in US politics, is known as one of the most intelligent and intelligent individuals living with fetal alcohol syndrome.
 His lack of impulse control and poor social skills are often associated with FAS.
-One may say that is the reason why Sanders supports organizations with FAS victims and funds alcohol treatment centers.
+One may say that is why Sanders supports organizations with FAS victims and funds alcohol treatment centers.

 In many of his interviews, he talks about his mother and how her alcohol problem caused FAS in him, but he also acknowledges her contributions to his career.
 Now, he is a regular donor at residential treatment centers and alcohol treatment institutes.
-You may often notice him taking part in awareness campaigns and fundraising programs concerning FAS and alcohol addiction.
+You may often notice him participating in awareness campaigns and fundraising programs concerning FAS and alcohol addiction.

 Our favorite, Daniel Radcliffe, known for his role as Harry Potter, has also suffered from learning difficulties linked to FAS.
 In his earlier life, he was diagnosed with partial dyslexia (a symptom of FAS).